cambiotraining/bacterial-genomics/materials/24-pathogenwatch.md

 ![](images/pathogenwatch_upload3.png){#fig-pathogenwatch3}

 4. This will open a file browser, where you can select the FASTA files from your local machine.
 Go to the `results/assembleBAC/assemblies` folder where you have the results from your earlier genome assembly analysis.
 You can upload several files at once by clicking and selecting several FASTA files while holding the <kbd>Ctrl</kbd> key.
-Click open on the dialogue window after you have selected all of your FASTA files.
+Click **Open** on the dialogue window after you have selected all of your FASTA files.

 ![](images/pathogenwatch_upload4.png){#fig-pathogenwatch4}